lkesteloot/unsong/unsong.md

 ## [TODO Chapter 31: ]The Foundation Of Empire

 [blockquote]
-Together, we can build a better America, colonize it, and use the old one for raw materials and target practice.<br/>
+Together, we can build a better America, colonize it, and use the old one for raw materials and target practice.

-[i]— <a href="https://twitter.com/stevenkaas/">Steven Kaas</a>[/i]
+   -[i]— <a href="https://twitter.com/stevenkaas/">Steven Kaas</a>[/i]
 [/blockquote]

    -January 30, 1981